 What is onsite construction?

-Onsite construction covers a wide spectrum of work on the field.
-As a rule, it lies in the center of every project and refers to all activities that should be completed on the job site such as onsite construction, maintenance and property management.
+Onsite construction covers a wide spectrum of work in the field.
+As a rule, it lies in the centre of every project and refers to all activities that should be completed on the job site such as onsite construction, maintenance and property management.

 Depending on their role in the project and their specialisation, they are responsible for different types of construction work with different timelines and obligations.
 Normally, the progress of these tasks is closely tied together to the completion of other onsite activities.

 In other words, the onsite construction process is a chain of different tasks and responsibilities which should be followed with great precision in order for the project to be delivered according to the plan.